LoadedNachos/uds-docs/src/content/docs/tutorials/create-uds-package.md

     expose: {}
 ```

-Copy this YAML into a code editor and save it as `podinfo-package.yaml`.
+Copy this YAML into a code editor and save the file as `podinfo-package.yaml`.

 #### Secure Podinfo with Istio and Network Policies

-UDS Core deploys Istio, a powerful networking component that allows cluster administrators to end-to-end encrypt all cluster traffic, set explicit rules for traffic routing, add load balancing, and much more.
+UDS Core deploys [Istio](https://istio.io/), a powerful networking component that allows cluster administrators to end-to-end encrypt all cluster traffic, set explicit rules for traffic routing, add load balancing, and much more.
 Building on the existing `Package` definition, add the following configuration under `spec.network.expose` field:

 ```yaml
 apiVersion: uds.dev/v1alpha1